riley-kemp/thesis/README.md

 The code is separated into two files based on the genral function of the code, either as [data processing](Data_Processing.ipynb) or [data visualization](Data_Visualization.ipynb).

+Full sized images of figures from the results section of the thesis document can be found [here](https://www.doi.org/10.6084/m9.figshare.30037846).